Last Updated on November 7, 2024

 QIDP

 Also unlike the QMHP, the QIDP credential is not separated into categories of children and adults.
-The QIDP can obtain experience in only children, only adults, or a combination.
+The QIDP can obtain experience with only children, only adults, or a combination.